nix-community/NixOS-WSL/docs/src/how-to/docker-nvidia-device.md

 };
 ```

-2. As of Docker 25, the Docker daemon doesn't have the CDI feature enabled by
+2. The Docker daemon doesn't have the CDI feature enabled by default.
-   default.

 ```nix
 virtualisation.docker = {